mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/4-operators-and-functions.md

 In other words: you don't want to know.
 The good people who develop programming languages predicted you don't want to know, which is why they implemented a *math.sin()* function.
 Python comes with a long list of predefined functions all of which are available to RhinoScripters.
 Some deal with mathematical computations such as *math.sin()*, others perform String operations such as *abs()* which returns the absolute value.
 Python lists 75 native procedures plus many more in any of the modules that can be imported (i.e. the *math* module).
 I won't discuss them here, except when they are to be used in examples.

 Apart from implementing the native Python functions, Rhino adds a number of extra ones for us to use.
-The current RhinoScript helpfile for Rhino5 claims a total number of about 800 additional functions, and new ones are added frequently.
+The current RhinoScriptSyntax helpfile for Rhino5 claims a total number of about 800 additional functions, and new ones are added frequently.
 Rhino's built in functions are referred to as "methods".
 They behave exactly the same as Python procedures although you do need to look in a different helpfile to see what they do. [http://www.rhino3d.com/5/ironpython/index.html](http://www.rhino3d.com/5/ironpython/index.html)

 So how do functions/procedures/methods behave?
 Since the point of having procedures is to encapsulate code for frequent use, we should expect them to blend seamlessly into written code.
 In order to do this they must be able to both receive and return variables. *math.sin()* is an example of a function which both requires and returns a single numeric variable.
 The *datetime.now()* function on the other hand only returns a single value which contains the current date and time.
 It does not need any additional information from you, it is more than capable of finding out what time it is all by itself.
 An even more extreme example is the *rs.Exit()* method which does not accept any argument and does not return any value.
 There are two scenarios for calling procedures.
 We either use them to assign a value or we call them out of the blue: